 1) Client work (the stuff that makes you money)

-2) Client Attraction and marketing (the stuff that gets you clients)
+2) The Leveraged Business and marketing (the stuff that gets you clients)

 Everything else has to go or can wait until after 5 P.M.
 I know, this is pretty drastic to some, but it’s just got to be something you strive for, at least for the short term.

-After 6 months or a year, when you start seeing consistent results in your Client Attraction, you’ll be able to decrease the number of hours you spend on marketing each day and reinstate some of the things you enjoyed doing beforehand but had to put on pause for awhile.
-(However, you might just be so happy to focus only on Client Attraction and client work during the day, that, as for many of my private clients, you’ll decide never to go back to the old way of doing things.)
+After 6 months or a year, when you start seeing consistent results in your The Leveraged Business, you’ll be able to decrease the number of hours you spend on marketing each day and reinstate some of the things you enjoyed doing beforehand but had to put on pause for awhile.
+(However, you might just be so happy to focus only on The Leveraged Business and client work during the day, that, as for many of my private clients, you’ll decide never to go back to the old way of doing things.)

 “By clearing the decks I was able to reshape my day to include uninterrupted work time and four full hours for marketing.
 Beforehand, I wasn’t using my time well at all.
 Reading the paper and answering non-business e-mail first thing in the morning ate up at least one prime hour.
 Meetings, lunches, trips to the library and health club took 2-3 hours out of each day, including travel time.
 Errands drained my energy.
 I barely left myself time to do my work.